tinymile/delivery-sdk-go/README.md

 # API Compatibility

-The API is in alpha stage, so breaking changes are expected.
-Once it matures forwards and backwards compatibility will be enforced.
+The API is versioned, so this SDK is guaranteed to have [forward compatibility](https://en.wikipedia.org/wiki/Forward_compatibility) with the API.

 # Contributing

 ## Build

 Clone this repo and run `make all` to build it.

-# We are hiring!

-Like what you see and wish to work with us?
-Check our positions at https://tiny-mile.breezy.hr .
-We're always looking for good engineers to help us put more robots on the streets!